trussworks/go-sample-api/README.md

 The log line will be either Info or Error Level and will have a variety of key/value pairs associated with it.
 The primary reason for doing things this way is to aid in debugging issues in production by pre-bucketing all info by request.
 This allows you to use line-oriented tools to quickly determine if there are commonalities between errors.

-The line logging is performed by the middleware in pkg/server/httpserver/logger.go, in code you interacti with it with these methods from appcontext.
+The line logging is performed by the middleware in pkg/server/httpserver/logger.go, in code you interact with it with these methods from appcontext.

 > //LogRequestField adds a zap.Field to the line logged at the end of the request
 > LogRequestField(ctx context.Context, field zap.Field)